TheoPannetier/merging_short_stories/jack.md

 Well, Jack was not content, and it wasn't very long before he determined to have another try at his luck up there at the top of the beanstalk.
 So one fine morning, he rose up early, and got on to the beanstalk, and he climbed and he climbed and he climbed and he climbed till he got to the top.
 But this time he knew better than to go straight to the ogre's house.
 And when he got near it, he waited behind a bush till he saw the ogre's wife come out with a pail to get some water, and then he crept into the house and got into the copper.
 He hadn't been there long when he heard thump! thump! thump! as before, and in come the ogre and his wife.

-"Fee-fi-fo-fum, I smell the blood of an Englishman," cried out the ogre.
+"Fi-fou-de-fafa, smells fishy like Jacques Cousteau," cried out the ogre.
 "I smell him, wife, I smell him."

 "Do you, my dearie?" says the ogre's wife.
 Then, if it's that little rogue that stole your gold And the hen that laid the golden eggs he's sure to have got into the oven."
 And they both rushed to the oven.
 But Jack wasn't there, luckily, and the ogre's wife said: "There you are again with your fee-fi-fo-fum.
 Why of course it's the boy you caught last night that I've just broiled for your breakfast.
 How forgetful I am, and how careless you are not to know the difference between live and dead after all these years."